Unidata/git-recipes/cookbook.md

+### Git Basics

-Here are a few tips on getting you going with git and github
+Here are a few tips on getting you going with git and github.

 First you will have to install a git client on your machine.
 There are also various git GUIs, but this document will initially focus on interacting with git from the command line.